-Benedict Cumberbatch, Tilda Swinton, producer Kevin Feige and director Scott Derrickson met the press in Hong Kong on Thursday on the first stop of the international press tour for latest Marvel film Doctor Strange.
+Benedict Cumberbatch, Tilda Swinton, producer Kevin Feige and director Scott Derrickson met the press in Hong Kong on Thursday on the first stop of the international press tour for the latest Marvel film, Doctor Strange.

 Swinton's casting as the Ancient One has caused critics to speak of whitewashing, since the original character in the comic book is Tibetan.
 But Feige and Derrickson insisted that the role in the film was written for Swinton, and they would have had to rewrite the script if Swinton had not been available.

 "Looking at Marvel movies, I think that we're missing a major character that is Tilda's age and has this kind of strength and power," said Derrickson, expanding on a Twitter comment he had made earlier in the year.
 "The Ancient One in the comics is a very old American stereotype of what Eastern characters and people are like, and I felt very strongly that we need to avoid those stereotypes at all costs."

 Swinton, who has also said that she wasn't asked to play an Asian character, meanwhile, revealed Thursday that Cumberbatch's baby boy made his presence known on the set of the film.
 "Your baby was a great distraction," Swinton joked in addressing Cumberbatch.
 "The set just stops when his baby appears," added Derrickson.

 Cumberbatch's son was born in June 2015, and shooting started in November.
 "We were running at four hours of sleep and a lot of caffeine," said Cumberbatch about the experience.